+- Contact: Alf Capito Tax Policy

-- Contact: David Burns Australia Tax Desk - Last updated: 30 September 2020
+- Contact: David Burns Australia Tax Desk

+- ► Last updated: 13 August 2020

+Federal Government

+- On 23 March 2020, Parliament passed approximately A\$86b in previously announced economic stimulus measures.
+Legislation was enacted on 24 March 2020. - On 8 April 2020, Parliament passed the legislation for the A\$70b JobKeeper wage subsidy scheme.
+Detailed rules with an Explanatory Statement were signed by the Treasurer on 9 April 2020. - A legislative instrument for an alternate decline in turnover was released on 23 April 2020.
+Further rules were issued on 1 May 2020 providing a narrow alternative decline in turnover test for Group Employer Entities and Australian Taxation Office (ATO) guidance is now being issued at a rapid pace. - On 21 July 2020, the Government announced that the JobKeeper Payments wage subsidy scheme will be extended until 28 March 2021. - In an Economic Update on 23 July 2020, the Government reconciled economic support amounting up to A\$289b, equivalent to around 14.6% of GDP.
+Budget deficits compounded by lower tax receipts are estimated at A\$85.8b in 2019-20 and A\$184.5b in 2020-21.

+Foreign Investment Review Board

+Foreign investments into Australia (where the investor acquires a 20% ownership interest or increases a pre-existing ownership interest of 20% or more) and corporate reorganisations now require approval regardless of value effective from 29 March 2020.

+State and territory governments

+- Combined economic stimulus and support packages in excess of A\$12.5b. - New package in Victoria to address impact of second lockdown on heavily impacted industries.

+Industry specific

+- Federal assistance for severely impacted regions and industry sectors including tourism, agriculture and education on a caseby-case basis and aviation. - ▶ Hospitality, tourism, seafood, export and other sectors get support at state and territorial level. - Grants and funding put in place at state level.

-Overview Personal tax VAT, GST and trade Federal Government On 23 March 2020, Parliament passed approximately A\$86b in previously announced economic stimulus measures.
-Legislation was enacted on 24 March 2020.
-On 8 April 2020, Parliament passed the legislation for the A\$70b JobKeeper Payments wage subsidy scheme.
-Detailed rules with an Explanatory Statement were supplemented by further legislative instruments which provided for an alternative decline in turnover for certain entities and a narrow alternative decline in turnover test for Group Employer Entities.
-On 21 July 2020, the Government announced that the JobKeeper Payments wage subsidy scheme will be extended until 28 March 2021.
-Detailed Rules with an Explanatory Statement were signed by the Treasurer on 15 September 2020.
-Legislative instruments relating to 1) alternative rules for determining when the higher rate applies to eligible employees (where the hours worked are not readily ascertainable) ii) alternative reference period for determining when the higher rate applies to eligible ereprices (where the hours worked are not readily ascertainable) ii) alternative releance or J July 2020 is not a suitable reference period and ii) timing of supplies being made for the purposes of the decline in turnover tests where there is no appropriate relevant comparison period in 2019 (these are in the form of amendments to the earlier alternative tests).
-The Government reconciled economic support amounting up to A\$289b, equivalent to around 14.6% of GDP.
-The underlying cash deficit was \$85.3 billion in 2019-20 and is estimated to be A\$184.5b in 2020-21.
-Foreign Investment Review Board Foreign investments into Australia (where the investor acquires a 20% ownership interest or increases a pre-existing ownership interest of 20% or more) and corporate reorganisations now require approval regardless of value effective from 29 March 2020.
-State and terr The Australian Taxation Office (ATO) has issued guidance for employees stranded in foreign countries.
-The Government is looking at pulling forward personal tax cuts legislated for future periods as part of the Federal Budget on 6 October 2020.
-Temporary early release of superannuation amounts is permitted for individuals and sole traders directly impacted by COVID-19 enabling access up to A\$10k of their superannuation, on a tax-free basis in 2019-20, and up to a further A\$10k in 2020-21 with no tax imposed on withdrawals.
-Temporary reduction in superannuation minimum drawdown rates by 50% for the 2019-20 and 2020-21 income years permitting retirees to retain additional capital in superannuation funds which are subject to substantial tax concessions.
-Mainly administrative concessions relating to deferral of GST payments and acceleration of GST refunds: Refer to section below on ATO administrative concessions.
-Businesses must contact the ATO to obtain the concessions.
+- The ATO continues to issue frequently asked questions which include guidance for employees stranded in foreign countries. - The Government is looking at pulling forward personal tax cuts legislated for future periods as part of the Federal Budget on 6 October 2020. - > Temporary early release of superannuation amounts is permitted for individuals and sole traders directly impacted by COVID-19 enabling access up to A\$10k of their superannuation, on a tax-free basis in 2019-20, and up to a further A\$10k in 2020-21 with no tax imposed on withdrawals. - Temporary reduction in superannuation minimum drawdown rates by 50% for the 2019-20 and 2020-21 income years permitting retirees to retain additional capital in superannuation funds which are subject to substantial tax concessions.

+Mainly administrative concessions relating to deferral of GST payments and acceleration of GST refunds:

+- Refer to section below on ATO administrative concessions. - Businesses must contact the ATO to obtain the concessions.